Skip to content

 Section titled “Step 2: Decide Create, Edit, Clone, Or Delete”

-Use this decision point before opening the editor:
+Use this decision point before opening the policy builder:

 • Create a new template when the workflow needs a clean policy baseline.

-• Edit an existing template when the same workflow should keep using the updated behavior.
+• Edit an existing template when the same workflow should use updated behavior in future sessions after the next publish.

 • Clone a template when you need a close variant but the original must remain available.